-- 1. Producers are expected to utilize best management practices appropriate to their soils, topography and climate conditions to maintain or improve soil quality and soil carbon and to avoid erosion. - a.
+- Producers are expected to utilize best management practices appropriate to their soils, topography and climate conditions to maintain or improve soil quality and soil carbon and to avoid erosion. - a.
 Producers should adopt conservation practices like crop rotation, cover crops and nutrient management to improve soil health. - b.
 Producers should adopt conservation and no till methods suited for their land in order to increase soil health and organic matter, increase infiltration and moisture retention and reduce soil compaction and soil erosion. - c.
-Producers should implement a wide variety of conservation practices such as terraces, riparian buffers, strip cropping, contour farming, filter strips, waterways and other strategies to minimize soil erosion.

-2. Producers shall monitor and maintain or improve soil health.
+Producers should implement a wide variety of conservation practices such as terraces, riparian buffers, strip cropping, contour farming, filter strips, waterways and other strategies to minimize soil erosion. - 2.
+Producers shall monitor and maintain or improve soil health. - a.

-- a.
 The NRCS recommends soil testing every 3-5 years and more frequently if manure is applied or if attempting to make large nutrient or pH changes in the soil.
 Soil sampling is provided by most county extension offices and state university cooperative extension services as a free or low-cost service.
 Soil sampling data is generally maintained by the producer. - b.
-Precision Farming techniques utilizing Global Positioning System (GPS) help producers implement grid soil sampling.

-3. Producers are required to comply with the Highly Erodible Land Conservation and Wetland Conservation Provision.17
+Precision Farming techniques utilizing Global Positioning System (GPS) help producers implement grid soil sampling. - 3.
+Producers are required to comply with the Highly Erodible Land Conservation and Wetland Conservation Provision.22 - a.

-- a.
 Highly erodible land is defined as soils that have an erodibility index of eight or more.
 The USDA will keep record of highly erodible land.
 Producers may obtain aerial imagery of their farms and a printout of their farm and tract records from the local USDA office administering their farm. - b.
 Producers will maintain compliance with highly erodible land regulations by creating and implementing a required conservation system plan. - c.
-Producers file Form AD-102618 with USDA Farm Service Agency certifying adherence to Highly Erodible Lands Conservation provisions. - d.
+Producers file Form AD-102623 with USDA Farm Service Agency certifying adherence to Highly Erodible Lands Conservation provisions. - d.
 Producers planning to make changes which could impact highly erodible land must notify USDA for appropriate technical determination. - 4.
-Producers are required to comply with the USDA Sodsaver provisions19 which helps protect native sod in Minnesota, Iowa, North Dakota, South Dakota, Montana and Nebraska. - 5.
-Producers are required to follow all local regulations pertaining to burning crop residue and leaving crop residue in place to provide desirable agronomic advantages including water storage and soil fertility.
+Producers are required to comply with the USDA Sodsaver provisions24 which helps protect native sod in Minnesota, Iowa, North Dakota, South Dakota, Montana and Nebraska.